×

 Alpha-1 Antitrypsin Deficiency

-Alpha-1 Antitrypsin Deficiency is a hereditary disorder of the genes that lead to lung and liver disease.
+Alpha-1 Antitrypsin Deficiency is a hereditary disorder of the genes that leads to lung and liver disease.
 Among children, this is the most common gene-related cause of liver disease.
 This disease can begin in late childhood and early adulthood.
 A small percentage of adults with this disease usually end up with liver disease, often leading to liver failure.

-The ratio of people to this disease worldwide is an estimated 1: 2,500.
-It is common across all ethnicities but is more commonly found among Europeans.
+The ratio of people to this disease worldwide is an estimated 1:2500.
+It is common across all ethnicities, but is more commonly found among Europeans.
 When a child contracts this disease, it means that both parents carry this genetic trait.

 Cause